Game and Tournament Rules

 • Up to 9 fielders (4 OF permitted)

-• Batting teams provide pitcher; pitcher does not play defense.
+• Batting teams provide pitcher.
+Pitcher does not play defense.
+A ball hitting the pitcher is foul.

 • Pitcher shall be positioned within 5’ of the center of the field as indicated by the pitching rubber.
 Distance from home plate is not regulated, but please be safe.